abaynew-guadie/alx-low_level_programming/0x10-variadic_functions/README.md

-Beauty is variable, ugliness is constant
+Beauty is variable, ugliness is constant echo Beauty is variable, ugliness is constant